SarahHarrington/my-retail/README.md

 * 21507484

 Test 'PUT' Existing Products:
-Replace the productIds with the productId you would like to update.
+Replace the productIds with the productId you would like to update and the productPrice you would like to set the item to.
 ```
 curl -X PUT \
   http://localhost:3000/products/prductId \